Adusei/rhizome/README.md

       -> Only show new Facts
       ->

-How to get this done:
- - Mock out all of the API calls
- - render the FE how you want it
- - start to fill in the mocks with real stuff

-What i need to do :
+What I need to do :
- - Create all that stuff above
- - Prepare a Demo
+ - Prepare Demo
  - Deploy
      -> template out a yaml with secrets in the build -> connect to cloud sql
+ - Fix Download CSV button

 Demo